The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Proofs

 \subsection{Proof of Theorem \ref{thmerrordisGaussiannonrough}}

-In this section we will present a proof Theorem \ref{thmerrordisGaussiannonrough} and the first conclusion of Theorem \ref{themroughcase}.
+In this section we will present a proof Theorem \ref{thmerrordisGaussiannonrough}.
 Our arguments heavily rely on the concept and properties of differential resolvents, thus we advice the reader to carefully read Subsection \ref{subsec:Differential-resolvents}.
+Recall that for $\kappa_{n}$ as in (\ref{eq:kappa_n}), $R_{n}$ denotes its differential resolvent.
 We prepare two lemmas.
-Recall that for $\kappa_{n}$ as in (\ref{eq:kappa_n}), $R_{n}$ denotes its differential resolvent.
+The proof of the first one is a simple consequence of (\ref{eq:resolventequation}), Grownwall's inequality, while the proof of the second one further use (\ref{eq:Holdercond_X}) and the growth condition imposed on $b$.